 - HIV infection

-- Being frail or if a person is in poor health
+- Being in poor health

-- Hormonal changes that happen during pregnancy period
+- Hormonal changes during pregnancy

-- Uncontrolled diabetes
+- Unmanaged diabetes

 - Dry mouth

-- Lacking vitamin B12, folate and iron
+- A vitamin B12, folate, or iron deficiency

-- Excessive use of antibacterial oral rinse
+- Excessive use of oral antibacterial rinse

 - Having severe anemia